GoogleChrome/web.dev/src/site/content/en/blog/developer-satisfaction/index.md

 Web Developer Satisfaction, shortened DevSAT, is a Google project to gather information about the needs of web developers.
-Our goal is to make sure developers are being heard, know what's happening with their feedback and see issues being addressed.
+Our goal is to make sure developers are being heard, know what's happening with their feedback, and see issues being addressed.
 DevSAT is how we ensure we are focusing on the right areas with our Engineering and Developer Relations work.
-The goal is a more reliable, predictable and interoperable web platform, enabling developers to invest in and trust it, and adopt and use new features to grow the platform and their business.
+The goal is a more reliable, predictable, and interoperable web platform, enabling developers to invest in and trust it, and to adopt and use new features to grow the platform and their business.

 ## Ongoing research to understand developer needs